Flavius1996/VNTS-faster-rcnn/README.md

-### Vietnam Traffic Signs Detection and Classification
+### Vietnam Traffic Signs Detection using Faster RCNN
 This module is an extension of [Faster-RCNN](https://github.com/rbgirshick/py-faster-rcnn) to detect and classify [Vietnam Traffic Signs](https://drive.google.com/open?id=0B9hMAZTpHpyCclFwT2NFWTRYSjg).
 For installation, I modified the original Faster-RCNN [rbgirshick](https://github.com/rbgirshick/py-faster-rcnn) and [sridhar912](https://github.com/sridhar912/tsr-py-faster-rcnn) file to adapt changes for run this module.
 Please check below for license and citation information.